 Disclosure of your personal data

-Marla Custom Blinds Limited will only disclose your personal data to franchisees trading as Marla Custom Blinds where there is a need and lawful basis to do so.
+Marla Custom Blinds (Bournemouth) will only disclose your personal data to the franchisor Marla Custom Blinds Ltd where there is a need and lawful basis to do so.

 Transfer of your information out of the EEA